Republic of Congo

 SUSTAINABLE DEVELOPMENT

-Congo maintains a high level of ratification of core international conventions, despite duty reductions granted by the Standard GSP are not bound to the ratification of any conventions.
-Congo has ratified 13 of the 15 core conventions on human rights and labour standards.
-Additionally, Congo has ratified 8 international conventions on environmental protection and 4 conventions which cover good governance topics like corruption and the control of drug trafficking.
+Congo has a high level of ratification of core international conventions, although the Standard GSP does not require the ratification of any conventions.
+Congo has ratified all but one of the 15 core conventions on human rights and labour standards.
+Additionally, Congo has ratified all of the 12 international conventions on environmental protection and on good governance, covering topics like corruption and the control of narcotic drugs, which are listed in the GSP Regulation.

 Core international conventions on human rights and labour standards